-You can apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA), which is available to everyone regardless of financial need.
-Using the FAFSA results, our Office of Student Financial Aid will prepare an award letter for you detailing the total amount of financial aid you’ll receive.
+You can apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA), which is available regardless of financial need.
+Using the FAFSA results, our Office of Student Financial Aid will prepare a Financial Aid Notification for you detailing the total amount of financial aid you’ll receive.

-We assist you in paying for your Illinois expenses in many ways:
+We assist you in paying for your UIUC expenses in many ways:

 No need-based financial aid is available to international undergraduates, and F-1 visas allow very limited opportunities for students to work at the university.
 For this reason, you must have sufficient funds for your entire period of study.
 However, limited scholarships and loans exist through International Student and Scholar Services.

 The Office of Student Financial Aid has details on all things financial aid.

 Julissa’s journey at UIUC was made possible by a single transformative opportunity.